cre8tive-studio/leonardorick/README.md

 7. Copy the body of the payload and paste on postman
 8. Tweak your server to answer what you want and to develop the webhook

+### Appwrite configuration

+#### indexes

+- users collection:
+  - index_email: to find if user already exists before creating again
+- allowed-emails:
+  - index_email: to check if user is on allowed-emails on both login and signup
+- previews:
+  - index_fileid: to query all documents on the list of the user available previews

+#### types

+- There's no array type so you select the type you wwant and them select if you want this to be an array.
+- If you create an array there's no functionalitty on making it required because the default is always an empty array: https://discord.com/channels/564160730845151244/1090006380301275187